-The NHATS and you newsletter, Issue 3.1, May 2014 presented findings from the Round 1 data.
+The NHATS and you newsletter, Issue 6.0, April 2016 presented findings using data collected in previous rounds of NHATS.
 The newsletter was mailed with the advance letter and could be used at the door as an informational handout for all NHATS study participants.
-An updated newsletter (Issue 4.0) was given to respondents during the home visits.
 The "NHATS & you" newsletters for all rounds are available on the NHATS website.